KotaroTanabe/MyMahjong/README.md

   detection.
 - [ ] Exhaustive draw conditions such as four kans and nine terminals.
 - [ ] Complete MJAI protocol adapter for external AIs.
-- [ ] Mortal AI integration using the adapter.
+- [ ] External AI integration using the adapter.

 See `docs/core-tasks.md` for detailed task descriptions.